(Seed 🌱 + Organic Fertilizers 🌿 + Water 💧) × Time ⏳ = Healthy Organic Food 🍎🥦🌾

 Andrew Novotorov, PhD, Co-Founder & CEO | Head of Scientific & Regulatory Compliance (SRC) Department | Executive Biotechnology Specialist

-Andrew was born and raised in Nizhniy Novgorod, Russia.
-He earned his Bachelor's and Master's degrees in Livestock and Horticulture from Nizhniy Novgorod Agrotechnical University and a PhD in Dairy Science Technologies from St. Petersburg State Agrarian University, where he conducted research focused on enhancing agricultural production and productivity.
+Andrew earned his Bachelor's and Master's degrees in Livestock and Horticulture from Nizhniy Novgorod Agrotechnical University and a PhD in Dairy Science Technologies from St. Petersburg State Agrarian University, where he conducted research focused on enhancing agricultural production and productivity.
 He later earned a second Doctoral degree in Agricultural Education and Extension from Iowa State University.

 As the Head of the Scientific & Regulatory Compliance (SRC) Department, Andrew leads the team in ensuring scientific integrity, regulatory compliance, and quality assurance for products entering the market, particularly organic fertilizers and plant growth biostimulants.
 With years of experience consulting farmers and growers, Andrew has helped enhance their production capabilities and improve profitability.
 His expertise spans agronomy, mycology, and biotechnology, with a focus on crop production and livestock growth.